pramish/greetings-client/README.md

 Frontend is build using `React` and Backend is built using `NodeJS`, `Express`, `Express Graphql` and `MongoDB` as a database

+Please do not try to push into the master and server branch.
+If you would like to add, please create new branch and push.

 Happy Coding!